sushant2811/CreditCardFraudDetection/README.md

 method.
 The parameters of the models are chosen through KFold cross validation to give a high recall accuracy (we want to minimize false negatives).

-For unseen data, logistic regression and SVM both give over 90% recall accuracy, with SVM doing slightly better.
+For unseen data, logistic regression and SVM both give about 93% recall accuracy, with SVM doing slightly better.

 ROC analysis on the test sample gives area under curve = 0.97.
 The effect of changing